johnshearing/bioelectocracy/README.md

 **BioElectocracy** imagines the collective of all humans to be one single very young organism in the process of morphogenesis.
 In other words, [imagining Adam and Eve as if they themselves are the sperm and egg](https://youtu.be/lIHUWOv4nkE?si=QDRpbyfev-ueD6Qc&t=331), such that a collective of humans has been created that continue to reproduce and to self-assemble into a single larger organism where each human is considered a single cell of this larger collective being.
 **Lets call this human collective being a macro-organism and lets call it Mac for short.**
-BioElectocracy imagines that Mac has a will (goals and desires) which are completely independent of it's human membership.
+BioElectocracy imagines that Mac has a will (goals and desires) which are completely independent of its human membership.
-This is easier to imagine when you consider that many humans smoke cigarettes and consume sugar when both are an irritating to the cells in the short term and will kill the all the cells if enough is consumed in the long term.
+This is easier to imagine when you consider that many humans smoke cigarettes and consume sugar when both are irritating to the cells in the short term and will kill all the cells if enough is consumed in the long term.
-BioElectocracy further imagines that Mac is trying self-assemble itself into a specific (target) life form, and that our job as it's cells is to help Mac navigate the obstacles in morphous-space so it may reach it's desired (target) form.
+BioElectocracy further imagines that Mac is trying to self-assemble itself into a specific (target) life form, and that our job as it's cells is to help Mac navigate the obstacles in morphous-space so it may reach it's desired (target) form.

 [Lyon's price system](https://youtu.be/0Oo4ng6dWrQ?si=mZqxWIEKtLFKi28l&t=34) which tracks relative scarcity, seems to answer a lot of questions about where the controls are on any form of collective intelligence including Mac.
 This new knowledge creates a dilemma for human governance because humans are not supposed to control human collective intelligence but rather help it come to good collective decisions.